rfrazier716/rfrazier716.github.io/posts/taking-jeff-pattons-passionate-product-leadership-course.rst

 The bottom-left quadrant stood out to me: Sense, Listen, and Learn.
 Effectively, you have three main sensing channels that result in new product opportunities:

 * Tactical - Composed of metrics, observations, and customer interactions, this is the most obvious way to improve your project.
 * Strategic - Your product has a vision, and it (hopefully) has a strategy to achieve that vision.
 This channel involves opportunities that help you hit that strategic goal.
 * Technological - It’s essential to be aware of new technologies that can improve your product as well as the technical debt you currently carry.

-You need to maintain all three channels for a healthy product multiple times.
+You need to maintain all three channels for a healthy product.
 For an analogy, imagine the human body and the following sensing channels: hunger, tiredness, and thirst.
 You can sleep as much as you want, but if you don't sleep or eat you'll eventually crash!

 Products Composed of Products
 ``````````````````````````````